meroton/docs/docs/improved-chroot-in-buildbarn/implementing-unmountat.md

 ## EINVAL

-We fall short with this message, the next step would be to dig into the [source code], [debug the kernel code in a VM], or see if the file descriptors give more information.
+We are stumped by this message, the next step would be to dig into the [source code], [debug the kernel code in a VM], or see if the file descriptors give more information.

-From the older documentation of `fsopen`, which also said that we should write to the file descriptors that did not work.
+From the older documentation of `fsopen`, there are some hints to how to find more information.
+But we suspect that this is out-of-date, as the same version of the documentation wrote commands into the file descriptors, which is not how the merged code works.
-So this is left with some skepticism, but to continue the work it is something to start with.
+So this is quoted with some skepticism, but serves as a starting point to continue troubleshooting this.

     Message Retrieval Interface